-Consistent with the 2021 Statement, L'Oréal Australia undertook an additional social audit, through the Social Audit Program, which covered Key Indirect Suppliers excluded from the Social Audit Program based on the risk mapping matrix.
+In 2023, L'Oréal Australia undertook an additional social audit, through the Social Audit Program, which covered Key Indirect Suppliers excluded from the Social Audit Program based on the risk mapping matrix.

-In 2022, three audits of Key Indirect Suppliers were completed in line with the Social Audit Program criteria.
+In 2023, one audit of Key Indirect Suppliers was completed in line with the Social Audit Program criteria.
 No critical risks of modern slavery were identified however, some instances of minor non-compliances were identified.